 |Pacific Sundance in a broach during the windy conditions of the 1988 One Ton Cup in San Francisco|

-Pacific Sundance now races actively in Auckland, and featured in the 2013 Three Kings offshore classic and will compete in the 2015 One Ton Revisited regatta in Auckland.
+Pacific Sundance now races actively in Auckland, and featured in the 2013 Three Kings offshore classic and competed in the 2015 One Ton Revisited regatta in Auckland.

 |Pacific Sundance during a RNZYS winter series race in May 2014 (photo Ginger Photography)|